Rev Jack's sermon can be viewed on video RIGHT HERE

 … sending to them the light of thy Holy Spirit; Grant us by the same Spirit to have a right judgment in all things, and evermore to rejoice in his holy comfort …

 When Jesus left on Ascension Day, we lost a teacher here on earth.
-We still have Him as Redeemer and Savior; but what to do for understanding?
+We still have Him in our memories as Redeemer and Savior; but what to do for understanding and that needed closeness to God?
 In response to His departure, God sent us the Holy Ghost.

 Who is this Holy Ghost and why is he here?